naderlb/k-lock/README.md

 1. **Launch K-Lock Professional**
 2. **Select Target:**
-   - Click "📁 Browse File" to select a specific file
+   - Click "Browse File" to select a specific file
-   - Click "📂 Browse Folder" to select a directory
+   - Click "Browse Folder" to select a directory
    - Or manually enter the path in the text field

 3. **Analyze Lock Status:**
-   - Click "🔍 Analyze Lock Status" to check for locks
+   - Click "Analyze Lock Status" to check for locks
    - View detailed analysis report in the results panel

 4. **Release Locks (if needed):**
-   - If locks are detected, click "⚠️ Force Release Lock"
+   - If locks are detected, click "Force Release Lock"
    - Confirm the operation (WARNING: This will close applications)
    - K-Lock will terminate the locking processes